horriblename/lzn-auto-require/README.md

 ## Usage

-**Recommended**: place this code in `after/plugin/lzn-auto-require.lua`.
-It's easy to accidentally require a module in the init stage, which defeats the purpose of lazy loading.
-Registering the loader as late as possible reduces such mistakes.
-This is not always feasible for everyone, but you can also put this in your init.lua normally
+Place this code somewhere in your config, and call it as **late** as possible (e.g. at the bottom of your init.lua).

 ```lua
 require('lzn-auto-require.loader').register_loader()
 ```

+> [!TIP]
+>
+> It's easy to accidentally require a module in your init.lua, which defeats the purpose of lazy
+> loading.
+Registering the loader as late as possible reduces such mistakes.

-Afterwards, any call to `require` will also look for the lua module in `(packpath)/opt/*/lua`, and `require("lz.n").trigger_load` will be called if a matching module is found.
+After registering the loader, any call to `require` will also look for the lua module in `(packpath)/opt/*/lua`.